Women's Footballer of the Year contender Alexia Putellas

 What others say

-Former Barcelona coach Lluis Cortes: "I was so privileged to be the head coach of her.
+Former Barcelona coach Lluis Cortes: "I was so privileged to be her head coach.
 Alexia is a player who you can always speak to about everything in the game, because she understands the game very well.

 "I always said to the players, if you don't know what to do with the ball, pass to Alexia and she will know.
 She is able to make the best decisions every time."